CFWP/rags2ridges/README.md

 **rags2ridges**
 ---------------

 The R-package **rags2ridges** performs L2-penalized estimation of precison and covariance matrices.
+The package contains *proper* L2-penalized ML estimators for the precision matrix as well as supporting functions to employ these estimators in a graphical modeling setting.
 It features fast and efficient algorithms and tools for analysis of relevance networks and gaussian graphical models.

 ## Installation